nautobot/nautobot/nautobot/docs/user-guide/administration/installation/nautobot.md

 === "PostgreSQL"

     - At a minimum, you'll need to update the `"USER"` and `"PASSWORD"` fields under `DATABASES`.
+Depending on your security posture, you may wish to set these via environment variables (`NAUTOBOT_DB_USER` and `NAUTOBOT_DB_PASSWORD`) rather than writing them directly into your `nautobot_config.py`.
+Most Nautobot configuration settings can be set by environment variables if preferred.

 === "MySQL"

     - At a minimum, you'll need to update the `"USER"` and `"PASSWORD"` fields under `DATABASES`.
+Depending on your security posture, you may wish to set these via environment variables (`NAUTOBOT_DB_USER` and `NAUTOBOT_DB_PASSWORD`) rather than writing them directly into your `nautobot_config.py`.
+Most Nautobot configuration settings can be set by environment variables if preferred.
     - Additionally, since Nautobot's configuration defaults to assuming PostgreSQL, you must change the `"ENGINE"` setting from `django.db.backends.postgresql` to `django.db.backends.mysql`.
-    - If you want to enable support for Unicode text, including emojis, please make sure to add `"OPTIONS": {"charset": "utf8mb4"}`.
+    - If you want to enable support for Unicode text, including emojis, please make sure to include `"OPTIONS": {"charset": "utf8mb4"}`.
 Refer to the [configuration guide on MySQL Unicode settings](../configuration/required-settings.md#databases) for more information.

 !!! warning
     You absolutely must update your required settings in your `nautobot_config.py` or Nautobot will not work.